Sarasota Drunk Driving Accident Lawyer

 All three charges carry more serious penalties in a criminal court and can also result in civil proceedings.

-What Are The Penalities for a DUI Accident
+What Are The Penalties for a Drunk Driving Accident

-Except for DUI with property damage, a DUI accident can result in a felony charge.
+Except for DUI with property damage, a drunk driving accident can result in a felony charge.
 Accordingly, the penalties are harsher than a DUI without an accident.
 If you plead guilty or you are convicted, you could face the following:

 - DUI involving accident and serious bodily injury – This offense is a third-degree felony and can result in up to five years in prison.
 In addition to time behind bars, there is a maximum fine of $5,000 and license revocation.